neptune-ai/docs/docs/getting-started/quick-starts/log_first_experiment.rst

 Now that you know how to create experiments and log metrics you can learn:

-- |create a new project|
+- :ref:`Create a new project <create-project>`
 - See |how to log other objects and monitor training in Neptune|
-- See |how to connect Neptune to your codebase|
+- See :ref:`how to connect Neptune to your codebase <how-to-connect-neptune-to-your-codebase>`

 ..
 External links